braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/segment/segment.md

 ![]({% image_buster /assets/img/segment/android.png %})

-To complete the side-by-side integration, please refer to Segment’s detailed instructions for adding the Braze destination dependency to your [Android](https://segment.com/docs/connections/destinations/catalog/braze/#android) app.
+To complete the side-by-side integration, refer to Segment’s detailed instructions for adding the Braze destination dependency to your [Android](https://segment.com/docs/connections/destinations/catalog/braze/#android) app.

-The source code for the [Android Device mode](https://github.com/Appboy/appboy-segment-android) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.
+The source code for the [Android device mode](https://github.com/Appboy/appboy-segment-android) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.

 {% endtab %}
 {% tab iOS %}

-To set up Braze as a device-mode destination for your iOS source, choose **Classic** as the destination framework and click **Save**.
+To set up Braze as a device-mode destination for your iOS source, choose **Classic** as the Destination framework and click **Save**.

 ![]({% image_buster /assets/img/segment/ios.png %})

-To complete the side-by-side integration, refer to Segment’s detailed instructions for adding the Braze segment pod to your [iOS](https://segment.com/docs/connections/destinations/catalog/braze/#ios) app.
+To complete the side-by-side integration, refer to Segment’s detailed instructions for adding the Braze Segment pod to your [iOS](https://segment.com/docs/connections/destinations/catalog/braze/#ios) app.

-The source code for the [iOS Device mode](https://github.com/Appboy/appboy-segment-ios) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.
+The source code for the [iOS device mode](https://github.com/Appboy/appboy-segment-ios) integration is maintained by Braze and is updated regularly to reflect new Braze SDK releases.

 {% endtab %}
 {% tab Web or Javascript %}

-Segment’s new Braze Web Mode (Actions) framework is recommended for setting up Braze as a Device-mode destination for your Web source.
+Segment’s new Braze Web Mode (Actions) framework is recommended for setting up Braze as a device-mode destination for your Web source.

-Within the setup UI, choose **Actions** as your destination framework and **Device Mode** as your connection mode.
+Within the setup UI, choose **Actions** as your destination framework and **Device Mode** as your Connection mode.

 The source code for the [Braze Web Mode (Actions) destination](https://github.com/segmentio/action-destinations/tree/main/packages/browser-destinations/src/destinations/braze) is maintained by Segment.